Tucson, Arizona, & Madison, Wisconsin

 Headlamp 6 volts, 35/35 watts

-Below are photos of a 1966 BMW R27 in the process of restoration by the noted BMW restorationists, Chris and Barbara Betjemann, of the Barrington Motor Works, in New Hampshire.
-They are currently preparing an R27 restoration and service manual to join their BMW slash-2 and slash-3 twins restoration and service manuals.
+Below is a of a 1966 BMW R27 restored by the noted BMW restorationists, Chris and Barbara Betjemann, of the Barrington Motor Works, in New Hampshire.
+They are currently preparing an R27 restoration and service BMW R26-27 Restoration and Sevice Manual to join their BMW slash-2 and slash-3 twins restoration and service manuals.
+Note the rare and beautiful parade tank.
 Photos below by Barbara Betjemann.

 Below are pages from the 1960 BMW R27 brochure